 Delete IngressController and Ingress rules

-kubectl delete -f istio-deepdive/ingress-controller-rule.yaml
+kubectl delete -f istio-deepdive/ingress/nginx-ingress.yaml

 minikube addons disable ingress